ratilicus/x4/README.md

 - Step 2: extract X4 scripts
   run `python3 extract_x4.py --extract`
-  (this should extract all the scripts/xml from the game cats+dats into src/ dir)
+  (this should extract all the scripts/xml from the game cats+dats into src/ dir) (run `python3 extract_x4.py --extract --all` if you plan to want to work with the model files)

 - Step 3: make modifications
   use: